MagerlinC/psychological-safety-toolbox/website/docs/intro.md

 In the following pages, a list of **tools** for working with psychological safety will be presented.
 Your team can pick up these **tools** and use them for working with psychological safety.
 A tool describes an activity which your team can integrate into your practice, the motivation for performing it, as well as the duration and frequency with which the activity should be performed.
 Some **tools** are designed to be used daily, while others can be used once per iteration, such as a Sprint or a work week, or individually ad-hoc throughout the iteration.
 Finally, each tool lists the intended outcome of using the tool, and provides a few examples.
 Note that each tool comes with a hexagonal indicator, indicating the required level of comfort with dissent in your team, on a scale from 1-3, to get the most out of the tool.
 Some of the **tools** will challenge your team, and address the “hard” questions.
 It’s important to consider whether or not a “harder” tool will be constructive for your team, based on their existing comfort with dissent.
 Comfort with dissent is hard to measure, so it is up to your team to assess which **tools** they think are appropriate.

-## Why use Tools for Psychological Safety?
+## Why use ools for Psychological Safety?

 Psychological safety is nothing new.
 In fact, most people experience it every day of their work life, perhaps unknowingly.
 However, very few teams actively discuss it - it's often an invisible phenomenon.
 This is where **tools** come in.
 By having your team agree to use a **tool**, you acknowledge the need for discussing this invisble but present phenomenon, and provide your team with a prompt to engage with that discussion.